Meeting students where they are, then taking them where they need to go.

 - We believe our students after graduating will be thriving members of the global community.

 - We are alternative and believe in challenging the status quo.

 The Willard Alternative High School Program in Missoula, Montana is a school of choice.
 We only enroll students who have chosen our alternative setting and teaching methods.
 By making that choice our students have agreed to three simple rules: come to school, do the work, and be safe, respectful and appropriate during the school day.
 These rules prove effective in helping our students achieve their highest grades and best school performance ever.

 In several important ways, Willard is not like the bigger, comprehensive Missoula high schools.
 We have created a “user friendly” school.
-We offer a five period school day in a three-term trimester structure.
-Instructional time in each class is 55 minutes.
+We offer a four-period school day in a four-term quarter structure.
+Instructional time in each class is 70 minutes.
 There are no bells.
 Students and staff are on a first-name basis.
 All staff members are involved in managing the program and student input is encouraged in the day to day management of their school.

 Effort, teamed with a growth mindset, is the key to success.
 We have high expectations for all students and strictly enforce our rules.
 Our students are encouraged every day to seek new knowledge, create an individual path, and set, then achieve personal goals.
 The Willard Alternative High School Program is a place where students are expected to listen, read, think critically, articulate thoughts orally, and express ideas clearly and persuasively in writing.